 “My name is Narendra De.
 My wife Candice and I went to Zambia in 2016 for our honeymoon.
 Our plan was to make an impact on two people’s lives.
 But we immediately realized that we wanted to do much more, so we founded Day by De.

 Our mission is to seek out and foster entrepreneurs in rural Zambia.
-We help these forward-thinking men and women build community gardens, as well as goat and pig farms.
-These projects have provided a food and income source for the villages, but most importantly, given them the tools to achieve self-sufficiency.
+We help these forward-thinking men and women build community gardens, as well as chicken, goat, and pig farms.
+These projects have provided a food and income source for the villages, but also importantly, given them the tools to achieve self-sufficiency.

 Together, these projects have helped over 3,000 Zambians (and growing) get one step closer to sustainability.”

 Without the opportunity for economic or social mobility, a person cannot truly be free.
 Zambians are among the poorest in the world with no hope for a better life - most merely exist.

 This is a problem worth solving.

 The Day by De Foundation identifies the poorest villages in rural Zambia and provides the community members with resources and training to start farming projects.
 This process creates sustainable food and income sources for entire populations while imparting invaluable life skills.

 Our goal is to create self-sufficiency for all rural Zambians and our core values are to leave the rich Zambian culture intact, alleviate stress on the environment and natural resources, promote Zambians helping Zambians, and scale our projects responsibly.

 Thousands of rural Zambians are benefiting from our projects…and we’re just getting started.